 Stage it Right

 When you are ready to sell, think of your home the way a new home builder thinks of a home - it's a product.
 That's why model homes are so much fun to tour - you can totally see yourself living in one!
-At Reilly Realtors, we've worked with hundreds of buyers and see first hand what impacts their purchase decisions.
+We've worked with hundreds of buyers and see first hand what impacts their purchase decisions.
 Based on our experience, here are the top five Austin home staging to-do's:

 1. Scale Back the Personal Touches